davidrpugh/quadratic-voting-app/PITCHME.md

 @ul[spaced]
 * Based on market principles!
-* Participants are given budget of "voice credits".
+* Participants are given budget of "voice credits" (possibly storable).
 * Voice credits are spent to influence the outcome of decisions.
-* Participant with a strong preference (for or against) a decision can allocate more voice credits.
+* Participant with a strong preference, for or against a decision, can allocate more voice credits.
-* Vote pricing rule determines the cost of additional votes (each additional vote becoming increasingly expensive).
+* Vote pricing rule determines the cost of additional votes in terms of voice credits.
+* Each additional vote purchased is increasingly expensive.
 @ulend

----?image=assets/img/data-science-programming-languages.png&size=75% 75%
+---?image=assets/img/vote-pricing-rule.png&size=75% 75%

 @snap[north]
 #### Vote Pricing Example
 @snapend

----
+---?image=assets/img/collective-decision-engines.png&size=75% 75%